noseworm/ML4/README.md

 Clean Data + Merge with Open Data
 ===

-Once collected, run the script "datacleanup.py" (change lines 50,61 as appropriate) in the root directory and after placing the outputed file in /data/data run "add_open_data.py".
+Once collected, run the script "datacleanup.py" (change lines 50,61 as appropriate) in the root directory and after placing the outputed file in /data/data run "add_open_data.py" (change line 270 as appropriate).
 The final outputed dataset is the one to be fed to the algorithms!

 Experimentation